-2. Adopt a FedRAMP-compliant CI/CD platform: Tools like Azure DevOps Services (Gov), GitLab Ultimate (self-managed with FIPS), Jenkins on hardened images, or Harness Gov-ready edition were viable options.
-But they would mean extra costs, integration hurdles, and a steep learning curve, especially since the client’s pipelines were already tightly bound to GitHub Actions in the commercial cloud.
+• Adopt a FedRAMP-compliant CI/CD platform – Tools like Azure DevOps Services (Gov), GitLab Ultimate (self-managed with FIPS), Jenkins on hardened images, or Harness Gov-ready edition are candidates.
+But they come with new costs, integration hurdles, and a steep learning curve, especially when the existing pipelines are already tightly bound to GitHub Actions in the commercial cloud.

-3. Build a custom automation framework: The framework would leverage Azure-native tooling, Infrastructure as Code, and orchestration logic to stay within compliance boundaries.
+• Build a custom automation framework – The framework would leverage Azure-native tooling, Infrastructure as Code, and orchestration logic to stay within compliance boundaries.

-After weighing the trade-offs, we recommended a custom framework tailored to the client’s environment.
-This approach would preserve operational efficiency and avoid the overhead and disruption of adopting a completely new CI/CD platform.
+After evaluating the trade-offs, we recommend building a custom automation solution tailored to the client’s needs.
+This approach aligned with compliance and avoided the overhead of adopting a new CI/CD tool.

 Mapping the Existing Infrastructure

-To gain clarity, we held inventory sessions to identify components and their dependencies and engaged service owners to map responsibilities and uncover hidden integrations.
+Migrating existing workloads from Azure Commercial Cloud to AGC required a deep understanding of the current infrastructure landscape.
+To gain clarity, the team held inventory sessions to identify components and their dependencies and engaged service owners to map responsibilities and uncover hidden integrations.
 By the end of this exercise, we had mapped hundreds of components into a structured inventory.
 This blueprint gave us the clarity needed to design Infra Deployer, our automation framework that would power the migration.

 How Infra Deployer Works

 At its core, Infra Deployer combines Python orchestration with Azure Bicep templates to deliver secure, auditable, and repeatable infrastructure provisioning.
-It executes deployments in a containerized environment, giving engineers full control of runtime execution and ensuring that every step aligns with FedRAMP High standards.
+It executes deployments in a containerized environment, giving us full control of runtime execution and ensuring that every step aligns with FedRAMP standards.

 Architecture Overview

-Infra Deployer is structured into three logical layers:
+Infra Deployer is structured into three logical layers, each with a clear responsibility.

 1. Execution Interface